trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/part-2.md

     - An `offer` is an NFT _(owned by someone)_ with a price
     - `storage` has a new field to store `offers`: a `map` of offers

-3. Update the initial storage on file `nft.storageList.jsligo` to initialize `offers` field using the following code:
+3. Update the initial storage in the `nft.storageList.jsligo` file to initialize the `offers` field using the following code:

     ```ligolang
     #import "nft.jsligo" "Contract"